hasankaplan-github/wu-lu/README.md

 	print( conditionsData.current_observation.local_time_rfc822 )
 	print( conditionsData.current_observation.temp_c )

-You can take a look to 'Test.lua' file also.
+You can take a look at 'Test.lua' file also.